 A Taste of the Americas

 Who says that Canada doesn’t have a distinct cuisine of its own?
 At Bannock, the chefs pay homage to traditional Canadian comfort foods reflective of our country’s rich regional and cultural diversity.
 Likewise at Canoe, Executive Chef John Horne has created a regionally inspired Canadian menu including dishes like Pan Seared Québec Foie Gras and Alberta Lamb – not to mention, the view from the 54th floor of the TD Tower can’t be beat.

-A plate of nachos, some tacos and burritos, and an ice cold margarita to wash it down with – nothing hits the spot quite like Mexican food.
-There’s no shortage of Mexican eateries in Toronto.
-La Carnita, a mobile street-food spot turned hole-in-the-wall restaurant on College Street, is always a happening spot (the exceptional tacos are worth the long lines).
-For a more sophisticated atmosphere, Milagro Cantina Mexicana serves up traditional dishes from all culinary regions of Mexico at its three Toronto locations.
+A plate of nachos, some tacos and burritos and an ice cold margarita to wash it down with – nothing hits the spot quite like Mexican food.
+La Carnita, a mobile street-food spot turned restaurant with three locations including Queen Street East, is always a happening spot (the exceptional tacos are worth the long lines).
+For a more sophisticated atmosphere, El Catrin in the Distillery Historic District or Los Colibris on King Street serve traditional dishes in an upscale atmosphere.